-"The tripartite constitution of the proposed Labour Boards, will be a highly useful step which will look into the problems of the construction workers which have been so far remained an unorganised sector.
-The Construction Labour Board will also exercise its power for the smooth run of the construction industries and it is considered that although as a machinery to look into the service conditions of the construction workers, it will not be one of the machineries as incorporated in the Industrial Disputes Act, it will have its own independence of functioning and coordinating the affairs of the construction workers.

-There are several provisions of law which give some protection to the contract labour, such as under Section 21 of the Contract Labour (Regulation and Abolition) Act, 1970 a contractor shall be responsible for payment of wages to each worker employed by him and such wages shall be paid before the expiry of such period, as may be prescribed.
-The wages have to be paid in the presence of the principal employer or his representatives and in case the contractor fails to make the payment of wages within the prescribed period or makes short payment then the principal employer shall be liable to make payment of wages in full for the in 1 unpaid balance due, as the case may be, to the contract labour employed by the contractor.
+- "The tripartite constitution of the proposed Labour Boards, will be a highly useful step which will look into the problems of the construction workers which have been so far remained an unorganised sector.
+The Construction Labour Board will also exercise its powers for the smooth run of the construction industries and it is considered that although as a machinery to look into the service conditions of the construction workers, it will not be one of the machineries as incorporated in the Industrial Disputes Act, it will have its own independence of functioning and coordinal up the affairrs of the construction workers. - There are several provisions of law which give some protection to the contract labour, such as under Section 21 of the Contract Labour (Regulation and Abolition) Act, 1970 a contractor shall be responsible for payment of wages to each wo. employed by him and such wages shall be paid before the expiry of such period as may be prescribed.
+The wages have to be paid in the presence of the principal employer or his representatives and in case the contractor fails to make the payment of wages within the prescribed period or makes short payment then the principal employer shall be liable to make case may be, to the contract labour employed by the contractor.
 The labour has also the protection under the Payment of Wages Act, 1936.
-Under Section 3 of this Act every employer shall be responsible for the payment to persons employed by him of all wages required to be paid under the Act.
-Under the definition "employer" includes the legal representatives of the deceased employer and establishment include the work relating to the construction, development or maintenance of buildings, roads, bridges or cannals etc. etc. Then there is the Minimum Wages Act, 1948.
-Under Section 12 employer has to pay to every employee engaged in a scheduled employment under him wages at a rate not less than the minimum rate of wages fixed by notification issued under section 5 of the Act.
-Under the definition "employer" means any person who employed whether directly or through another person or on behalf of any other person one or more employees in any scheduled employment.
-Lastly, under Section 11 of the Industrial Disputes Act a Conciliation Officer or a member of a board or court or the presiding officer of a Labour Court, Tribunal or National Tribunal may take cognizance of any industrial dispute after due notice.
-Under the definition "industry" includes avocation DDA cannot commit itself to take the contract of workman. labour permanently as the nature of work itself is not of a permanent nature.
+Under Section 3 of this Act every employer shall be responsible for the payment to persons are are an an an an an an are are a second to be a under the Act.
+Under the definition "employer" include the legal representatives of the deceased employer and establishment include the work relating to the construction, development or maintenance of buildings, roads, bridges or canals etc. etc. Then there is the Minimum Wages Act, 1948, under section ow and 12 employer has to pay to every employee engaged in a scheduled employment under him wages at a rate not less than the minimum rate of wages fixed by notification issued under Section 5 of the Act.
+Under the definition "employ" means any person who employed whether directly or through another person or on behalf of any other person one or more employees in any scheduled employment.
+Lastly, under Section 11. of the Industrial Disputes Act a Conciliation Officer or a member of board or court or the presiding officer of a Labour Court, Tribunal or National Tribunal may take cognizance of any industrial dispute after due notice.
+Under the definition "industry" includes avocation of workman.
+DDA cannot comanoe mit itself to take the contract labour permanently as the nature of work itself is not of a permanent nature.

-The subject matter of the petition essentially concerns the Ministry of Labour who are already seized of the problem. .
-Pripartite working group on Building and Construction Industry has been constituted by that Ministry with the following terms and reference:
+The subject matter of the petition essentially concerns the Ministry of Labour who are already seized of the problem.
+A Tripartite working group on Building and Construction Industry has been constituted by that Ministry with the following terms and reference:-